giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 ## 5. Degradation along the pole

-The mechanical condition of the pole may vary from one elevation to another.

-Concrete and prestressing steel can therefore retain different portions of their initial properties along the height of the member.
-A component may remain unchanged over one region and become progressively degraded over another.

-This variation is described through lookup data.
-Each lookup associates selected positions along the pole with the corresponding property values.
-CSF uses these data to determine the value at any intermediate elevation.
+The longitudinal degradation of each component is defined through lookup data.

+Each lookup associates selected elevations along the pole with the corresponding residual property values.
+A value equal to $1.0$ represents the initial mechanical property, while a lower value represents its residual fraction at that elevation.

-Separate longitudinal variations are defined for:
+For a component $i$, the axial and bending weight is:

+$$
+w_i(z)=w_{0,i},L_i(z)
+$$

+The shear and torsional weight is:

+$$
+w_{s,i}(z)=w_{s0,i},L_{s,i}(z)
+$$

+where:

+* $w_{0,i}$ is the initial axial and bending weight;
+* $w_{s0,i}$ is the initial shear and torsional weight;
-* axial and bending behaviour;
+* $L_i(z)$ is the value obtained from the axial and bending lookup at elevation $z$;
-* shear and torsional behaviour.
+* $L_{s,i}(z)$ is the value obtained from the shear and torsional lookup at elevation $z$.

-The degradation of the concrete and the degradation of the individual prestressing bars can be described independently.
-This makes it possible to represent localized damage, gradual transitions and different degradation intensities along the pole.
+The lookup data define the known mechanical condition at selected elevations.
+The corresponding values at intermediate elevations are evaluated continuously along the pole.

+Each concrete region and each prestressing bar can be associated with its own longitudinal lookup data.
+Degradation can therefore be localized within the cross-section and can vary independently along the height of the member.

 ---